ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 <br />

-### (Not) thinking about the Future: Raising mothers' Awareness of the Long-Term Costs of Reduced Labor Supply
+### (Not) Thinking about the Future: Inattention and Female Labor Force Participation

 *joint with Anne Brenøe, Ana Costa-Ramón and Michaela Slotwinski* (Baseline completed.
 AEA RCT Registry 0010399)